paraya3636/tr4n5l4te/README.md

 # => cómo estás
 ```

+To translate a YAML file:

+    $ ./exe/translate -y <path/to/yml/file> -l <destination-language>

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Specs

+The specs are sprinkled with integration tests which will actually go out and hit the live web.
+To run them:

+    $ INTEGRATION=1 rake spec

+Please be kind or Google is likely to ban your IP address.

 ## Contributing